 Foreign room level will be reviewed on a quarterly basis coinciding with the regular MSCI Index Reviews.
-Generally, an upward movement of the adjustment factor for existing constituents following a previous reduction in foreign room or index reinclusion of a security deleted as a result of having a foreign room lower than 3.75% will only be considered 12 months after the weight reduction or deletion; unless the upward movement of the adjustment factor is primarily driven by a change in FOL and provided that the increase in FOL26 happened prior to the Price Cutoff Date of the previous Index Review described in Sections 3.1.9(ii) for Semi-Annual Index Reviews and 3.2.6(ii) for Quarterly Index Reviews.
+Generally, an upward movement of the adjustment factor for existing constituents following a previous reduction in foreign room or index reinclusion of a security deleted as a result of having a foreign room lower than 3.75% will only be considered 12 months after the weight reduction or deletion; unless the upward movement of the adjustment factor is primarily driven by a change in FOL and provided that the increase in FOL27 happened prior to the Price Cutoff Date of the previous Index Review described in Section 3.1.9.

-25 Based on information available from the country regulatory authority, the adjustment factor equals 0 for securities where further purchases are restricted due to foreign ownership restriction.
+26 Based on information available from the country regulatory authority, the adjustment factor equals 0 for securities where further purchases are restricted due to foreign ownership restriction.
 In case of India, MSCI monitors securities appearing on the National Securities Depository Limited's (NSDL) & Central Depository Services Limited's (CDSL) official list of securities for which the Red flag or Breach limit has been reached on a daily basis.
 MSCI deletes securities from the MSCI India Indexes that are (i) Appearing on the Breach list (ii) Appearing on the Red Flag/Caution list and have foreign room below 3.75% by giving 2 business days' notice.
 In the case of Mexico, MSCI monitors the foreign investments under the Neutral Trust Program (NTP).
 The NTP structure mandates foreign investors to acquire shares only through it.
 MSCI deletes securities from the MSCI Mexico Indexes having foreign room below 3.75% by giving 2 business days' notice.

-26 Applicable only for securities still subject to FOLs.
+27 Applicable only for securities still subject to FOLs.
 For example, if the FOL increases to 100% (i.e., FOL is no longer applicable) prior to the Price Cutoff Date, it will be reflected in the upcoming Index Review.
 In the case of India, MSCI would consider potential increases in FOL based on data published by Central Depository Services Limited's (CDSL) and National Securities Depository Limited's (NSDL).
 For securities that are not covered by the list provided by the CDSL/NSDL, FOL will be determined based on publicly available data.

-For example, to be considered for the May SAIR, the potential increase in FOL must have happened before the Price Cutoff Date of the February QIR.
+For example, to be considered for the May Index Review, the potential increase in FOL must have happened before the Price Cutoff Date of the February Index Review.

-During a regular Index Review, for any existing IMI constituents whose weight is decreased as a result of a change in the adjustment factor due to low foreign room, MSCI will continue to monitor any potential increased foreign room due to an increase in FOL26 until five business days before the effective date of that Index Review.
+During a regular Index Review, for any existing IMI constituents whose weight is decreased as a result of a change in the adjustment factor due to low foreign room, MSCI will continue to monitor any potential increased foreign room due to an increase in FOL27 until five business days before the effective date of that Index Review.

-3.1.7 Semi-Annual Index Review of Changes in Foreign Inclusion Factors (FIFs)
+3.1.7 Index Review of Changes in Foreign Inclusion Factors (FIFs)